 - Turn the batter into the pan and spread out evenly.
-To guard against any potential leakage, you can wrap the bottom of the pan with foil, or set the pan on a baking sheet.
+Set the pan on a baking sheet.

 - Bake for about 55 minutes, or just until the outside is set and the inside still wobbles.
 Turn off the heat and leave the cheesecake in the oven for another hour with the door propped open.

 - Cool the pan on a rack until room temperature, then refrigerate overnight.